osygroup/kubernetes_logging/README.md

 ## Install Curator:
 Curator is installed to help automatically delete old Fluentd logs (indices) based on age, using a cronjob.
 The curator directory is a modified helm chart of the official elasticsearch-curator chart on ArtifactHUB.
 The modifications were made on the values.yaml file to connect to our elasticsearch stack and delete Fluentd indices (logstash-*_) that are over 7 days old.
 This is done to manage storage as Fluentd generates logs of logs daily, depending on the amount of pods running in the cluster.

 Because the daily jobs to delete old indices will not be removed automatically after it runs, we create a new namespace so that the pods that each daily run creates will not be mixed up with our other pods.

+kubectl create namespace curator

 Install the Curator helm chart:

-helm upgrade --install curator curator -n logging  OR helm upgrade --install curator ./curator -n logging
+helm upgrade --install curator curator -n curator  OR helm upgrade --install curator ./curator -n curator

 The cron job will run as per set in the values.yaml file of the chart, deleting the old Fluentd indices.